SPECIES DESCRIPTION

 1) Capsule, 9-11 mm; carpophore 4-5 mm.

-2) Seeds, c- 1 mm, dark reddish-brown to black, faces deeply concave, with parallel
+2) Seeds, c- 1 mm, dark reddish-brown to black, faces deeply concave, with

-tuberculate.
+obscurely tuberculate.

 Key features:-

-1) Veins of calyx obscurely anastomosing or free.
+1) Calyx, veins, obscurely anastomosing or free.

-2) Calyx more than 13 mm.
+2) Calyx, more than 13 mm.

 Habitat:- Coastal habitats, field margins, olive groves, dry open shrubby vegetation.